 1. Keep the Labour Costs Under Control

-While the staff is important and so is fair wages, keeping the labour cost in check is just as important.
+While the staff is important and so is fair wages, keeping the labor cost in check is just as important.
 By this, we do not mean that you must not pay your staff enough, but that you must not overstaff your restaurant.
 When you overstaff your restaurant not only are there more wages going from your pocket, the productivity is less and you are also depriving your service staff of tips.
 The correct way is to employ only as many people as you need to reach the highest level of productivity and pay them a fair price for that.

 Also, you must make sure that there is a proper system of shift management in check.
 Even if you are not overstaffed, because of poor shift management you may end up having to pay overtime to some employees even when it is not required.
 This will be an extra expense that could easily be avoided with a little management.